 Once deductions have been subtracted, the personal exemption is subtracted.
-For 2012, the personal exemption amount is $3,800, regardless of filing status.
+For the 2016 tax year, the personal exemption amount is $4,050, regardless of filing status.

 The result is taxable income.
 Taxable income leads to gross tax liability.

 Fast Fact: No Pencil and Paper.
-The National Taxpayer Advocate reports that 29% of taxpayers use tax preparation software.
+The IRS reports that about one-third of taxpayers use tax preparation software.
+Source: IRS, 2015

 But it’s not over yet.